wp-plugins/silence-is-golden-guard/trunk/readme.txt

 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.

 == Changelog ==
+= 1.5 =
+* 09.05.2010
+* Endless redirection loop problem for blogs with active WP Super Cache plugin is resolved.
+See <a href="http://www.shinephp.com/silence-is-golden-guard-wordpress-plugin/#faq">FAQ</a> section for more details.
+* Event log file is created only if correspondent option is turned on at the Settings page.

 = 1.4 =
 * 05.05.2010